 Personal change is not New Age narcissism – it means engaging in the daily struggle for dignity and justice in a different spirit that opens up more effective routes to action.
 In this sense “justice is the public face of love” as Cornel West puts it, but love flourishes more easily when new institutions are built on sharing and solidarity instead of the mindless pursuit of competition, growth and power.
 As social movements throughout history have discovered, bringing personal, institutional and societal change together into one coordinated effort is the key to transformation.
 Take the example of the civil rights movement, which secured new legal protections against discrimination but also changed public norms concerning racial equality on a much deeper level, and developed more effective methods of non-violent activism through which people came to a new sense of themselves and their relationships with others.

 Finally, transformation cannot be imposed by one group on another.
 If it is not democratically directed it is not transformation, since it would simply reflect the views of existing power structures and elites.
 Transformation is the polar opposite of maintaining the status quo, but no one is excluded from responsibility since we are all part of the problem as well as the solution.
 There are no transformative models that can be handed down ready-made from above.
 Transformation is a process of collective visioning, invention and co-creation, and in this process people can be informed and inspired by stories of success and failure, and by new ideas that help them to think in different ways.
 They can be supported in their efforts by linking with each-other and sharing the lessons that they learn.
 And they can be strengthened in their thinking and practice by exposing their ideas to challenge and critique.
 This is what Transformation@openDemocracy aims to do.

-Transformation@openDemocracy receives operating support from the Hidden Leaf, Compton and Kalliopeia Foundations in the USA, and from Hivos in the Netherlands.
+Transformation receives operating support from the Hidden Leaf and NoVo Foundations in the USA.